 For Kate, getting that first draft of her story down is no mean feat.
 “When I’m writing, I write.
 I get up about four in the morning, I work for eight, or nine, or ten hours a day, and then I go to sleep.
 And I write seven days a week: Christmas, birthdays, raining, whatever – until a first draft is done – and then the editing is about ‘that doesn’t work; or that’s not true to history’.
 As I said, I’m not a historian, but I do work very hard on research.
 You always worry you’ll make a few clangers, and I probably do, but I’m a storyteller, writing against the backdrop of history.

-By the time Kate appears at Wimpole, the 23rd winner of the Women’s Prize For Fiction will have been crowned.
-Kate co-founded the Women’s Prize, and still firmly feels that it has a place in today’s society.
+Kate co-founded the Women’s Prize for Fiction, and still firmly feels that it has a place in today’s society.
 “Celebrating the best always has a place.
 It’s about honouring women’s voices, as well as men’s voices – it’s about celebrating excellence and putting brilliant stories from women into the hands of men and women who will love them.